Compilation Flow

 for workflow in definition.workflows:

-if self._has_cycles(workflow):
+if cycles:

-for edge in workflow.edges:
+for node_name in unreachable:

 return tuple(issues)Checks performed:

-- No orphan nodes
+- Unreachable nodes

-Step 4c: Serialization
+Step 4d: Serialization

 YamlExporter converts domain to YAML: